About the Elder Abuse Alliance

 Elder Abuse Alliance Board

-The Voting Board consists of 15 members, elected to three-year staggered terms.
-The Executive Board is made up of four members of the Voting Board; officer elections are held every July at the annual meeting.
+The Board of Directors consists of 15 members, elected to three-year staggered terms.
+The Executive Committee consists of the four elected officers of the Board of Directors; officer elections are held every July at the annual meeting.

 Elder Law Attorney